Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 `print 'hi this is your computer speaking'`: The breaking code on that line, and

 `SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print('hi this is your computer speaking')?`: Even gives us a suggestion of how to fix it, along with what _type_ of error it is (in this case a `SyntaxError`.
-We'll see a lot of these.
+We'll see a lot of those).

 ### Printing multiple things